 Nick Faraldi, LMSW-CC, Therapist

 Nick graduated with a Masters in Social Work from Rutgers University and holds a Bachelors in Sociology from New Jersey City University.
 He has served in the adolescent mental health field working in various positions since 2010.
-Nick works with a variety of different clients ranging from substance use disorder, schizophrenia, bipolar disorder, ADHD, and autism spectrum disorder.
+Nick works with a variety of different clients ranging from substance use disorder, mood disorders, ADHD, and autism spectrum disorder.
 His experience spans a variety of treatment settings including inpatient, intensive outpatient, and community partial care.
 Nick worked on and off as a Guide since 2012 and is one of the original founding team members of the Traverse program.
 Nick enjoys snowboarding in the winter and longboarding in the summer.